Skip to main content

 }

-Above mentioned groovy script is divided into logical parts as mentioned below:
+The above-mentioned groovy script is divided into logical sections as mentioned below:

 Script